Why Menopausal Symptoms May Continue

 While each woman is different, the average time a woman will go through menopause is four years.
 So, what happens when those pesky menopausal symptoms just don’t seem to want to go away?
 At times, menopause symptoms may stick around longer than they should.

-A recent study found that hot flashes, as well as night sweats associated with menopause, can last upward, up to 11 years, if not longer!
+A recent study found that hot flashes, as well as night sweats associated with menopause, can last up to 11 years, if not longer!
 This is likely due to the massive hormonal changes a woman goes through during menopause.
-The women in the study who experienced hot flashes for an extended period of time were more often than not, smokers or former smokers, overweight, depressed, anxious, or stressed out.
+The women in the study who experienced hot flashes for an extended period of time were more often than not, smokers or former smokers, overweight, or suffering from depression, anxiety, or stress.

 Other reasons symptoms stick around can include diet and lifestyle factors, as well as general health.
 Genetics can also play a role in how long you may experience menopause symptoms.